Cannabis flowers on private prescription: costs and reimbursement

 Comparison of costs with other therapies

-The cost comparison between cannabis therapy and other therapy options depends heavily on the type of illness and the alternative forms of treatment.
-For chronic pain, for example, conventional medications such as opioids, antidepressants or anticonvulsants can also incur high costs, especially if more expensive branded drugs are prescribed.
+The cost comparison between cannabis therapy and other treatment options depends heavily on the type of illness and the alternative forms of treatment.
+In the case of chronic pain, for example, conventional medications such as opioids, antidepressants or anticonvulsants can also cause high costs, especially if more expensive branded drugs are prescribed.

-• Opioid therapy: Long-term opioid therapies can result in high costs, both for the medication itself and for the accompanying therapies required to treat side effects and addiction problems.
+• Opioid-Therapie Long-term opioid therapies can cause high costs, both through the medication itself and through the necessary accompanying therapies to treat side effects and addiction problems.

-• Physical therapy and rehabilitation programs: These can also incur significant costs, especially if they are necessary in the long term and are not fully covered by health insurance.
+• Physiotherapy and rehabilitation programmes These can also cause considerable costs, especially if they are necessary in the long term and are not fully covered by health insurance.

-• Alternative therapies: Acupuncture, chiropractic treatments or special pain management programs may require high private co-payments.
+• Alternative therapies Acupuncture, chiropractic treatments or special pain therapy programmes may require high private co-payments.

-Compared to these therapies, cannabis therapy may be more effective for some patients and cause fewer side effects, potentially leading to a better quality of life and lower indirect costs (e.g. less time off work).
+Compared to these therapies, cannabis therapy may be more effective and cause fewer side effects in some patients, potentially leading to a better quality of life and lower indirect costs (e.g. less time off work).

 Efficiency and cost-benefit ratio